Rangers vs Yankees: Starting Lineups, Injury Report

 60-Day Injured List

-- Matt Bush (right flexor strain): Bush is rehabbing in Arizona.
-He is penciled in to go on a rehab assignment to Triple-A Round Rock this week.
+- Matt Bush (right flexor strain): Bush is currently on a rehab assignment with Triple-A Round Rock.

 - Kyle Cody (right shoulder impingement): Cody had a setback in early July.
 From the looks of it, Cody will be a candidate to pitch at instructs in the fall.

 - Ronald Guzmán (torn meniscus in right knee): Guzmán underwent successful season-ending knee surgery on April 28.
-He took part in baseball activity and hit in the cage prior to Friday night's game.
-He said he could potentially start hitting during batting practice sometime this week.
+He's been taking part in baseball activity, and could start hitting during batting practice sometime this week.

 - Jonathan Hernández (Tommy John surgery): Hernández underwent Tommy John surgery on April 12, which was performed by team physician Dr. Keith Meister.
 He will be sidelined for approximately 12-14 months.